 A. Start button B. End button C. Play button D. Elapsed time E. Drag the position slider through the video clip F. Volume control G. Add Keyword tags

-The Full Screen and Compare Photos Side By Side views enable viewing media files without the distraction of interface items, such as windows and menus.
+The Full Screen and Compare Photos Side By Side views enable you to view your media files without the distraction of interface items, such as windows and menus.
 You can use mouse scroll to zoom/pan media.

 The View, Edit, Organize In Full Screen option displays a set of media files as a full-screen slideshow.
 You can customize the slideshow.
 For example, you can: